HoangDavid/Live-Translation/README.md

 python app/pipeline/tts.py
 ```

-Note: running thet test required you to open your mic, please have that enabled before runnnig the tests.
+Note: running the test required you to open your mic, please have that enabled before running the tests.